igvteam/igv-webapp-docs/igv-webapp-docs/docs/Hosting.md

     googleDriveEnabled: false,

-    // Provide a URL shortener function or object.
+    // Provide a URL shorterner function or object.
 This is optional.
-If not supplied
-    // sharable URLs will not be shortened.
+    // If not supplied sharable URLs will not be shortened.
+    // If using tinyURL supply an api token.
-    urlShortener: {
+    // urlShortener: {
-        provider: "tinyURL"
+    //     provider: "tinyURL",
+    //     api_token: "<your tinyurl token>"
-    },
+    // },
+    // urlShortener: function(longURL) {...   return shortendURL}

     igvConfig:
         {